Long Distance Hiking recommended route Long Distance Hiking · Ötztal

 Tips and suggestions

-More details about hiking In Ötztal: www.oetztal.com/hiking
+More information about hiking in the Ötztal: www.oetztal.com/wandern

 Roadbook